 The Renewable Heat Incentive (RHI) scheme was introduced by the government to promote energy efficiency through promoting renewable heat usage.
 The RHI operates in a similar manner to the FiT system with the aim of levelling the cost of renewable heat with that of heating from fossil fuels by providing successful participants with periodic payments calculated in terms of £/kWh of eligible renewable heat or biomethane produced.
 Although originally introduced only for non-domestic buildings, the RHI was extended to domestic buildings in April 2014.
 Support is given for 20 years to non-domestic buildings and for seven years to domestic buildings.
-The RHI is due to end for new applicants on 31 March 2021, with no indication yet from the government on how it will encourage low carbon heating after that date, or the supply chain on which it relies.
+The RHI was closed to new applicants on 31 March 2021, with no indication yet from the government on how it will encourage low carbon heating after that date, or the supply chain on which it relies.

 iii Technological developments

 In light of the UK's commitment to decarbonisation and increasing renewable generation capacity, a key area for development in the UK market is security of supply and system flexibility, in particular the ability of NGESO to respond appropriately to electricity imbalances.
 This requires increased access to system usage data in timeframes that are as close to real time as possible.